Bulgaria (Hague Convention Country)

 Considering the list of children with special needs waiting to be adopted will decrease the length of waiting time.

 Sibling groups are also available and some younger children with HIV+ diagnoses may also be available.

 1. Contact the agency and particpate in a group or individual information session about our Bulgaria adoption program.

-2. Complete and submit an application for adoption services with accompanying application fee to HATW
+2. Complete and submit an application for adoption services with accompanying non-refundable plication fee to HATW

 3. Complete your Home Study with Hands Across The Water or an appropriate agency in your state.
 Please contact HATW for assistance if you live outside Michigan.

 4. File your I-800A with the United States Citizenship and Immigration Services (USCIS).

 5. Prepare your dossier for Bulgaria.